lunacookies/vim-rust-syntax-ext/README.md

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/PunctuationOtherThemes.png)

-Field accesses are highlighted as `Identifer`s (which happens to be the same as the `Function`s with this theme):
+Field accesses are highlighted as `Identifer`s (which happen to get the same highlighting as `Function`s with this theme):

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/FieldAccess.png)